 Tasting Notes

-- Nose: sandalwood, red berries, grilled pineapple, salty air
+- Nose: Sandalwood, red berries, grilled pineapple, salty air

-- Taste: thick body, red currants, cedar, cloves, caramel hard candy
+- Taste: Thick body, red currants, cedar, cloves, caramel hard candy

-- Finish: lingers on the wood notes
+- Finish: Lingers on the wood notes

-Kaiyo Whisky - The Single 7yr
+Kaiyo Whisky - The Single 7 year

 Tasting Notes

-- Nose: freshly sawed pine, bananas, popcorn
+- Nose: Freshly sawed pine, bananas, popcorn

-- Taste: medium body, all wood, grilled pineapple
+- Taste: Medium body, all wood, grilled pineapple

-- Finish: sawed pines notes come back and hang on with honey syrup
+- Finish: Sawed pines notes come back and hang on with honey syrup

 Kaiyo Whisky - The Peated